Small group tour of Ancient Turkey

 Day 8: Cappadocia

-Today we visit Goreme Open Air Museum, a vast complex of ancient monasteries carved into the rocky landscape.
+Today we visit the Goreme Open Air Museum, a vast complex of ancient monasteries carved into the rocky landscape.
 Once a Byzantine monastic settlement, by the 17th century it had become an important pilgrimage site.
 We then head to Love Valley, euphemistically named for its distinctive rock structures.
-Finally we visit Uchisar, a natural citadel full of stairs, tunnels and passages, located at the highest point in Cappadocia.
-The top of Uchisar Castle provides a fantastic view of the surrounding region.
+We also make a quick stop at Devrent Imagination Valley, which is home to very interesting fairy chimney formations, including one that looks like a camel.

 Day 9: Cappadocia